 On July 29, 2016, we provided Genesis HealthCare, Inc. ("Genesis") a \$48.0 million secured term loan bearing interest at LIBOR with a floor of 1% plus 13% maturing on July 29, 2020.
-The \$48.0 million term loan (and the \$16.0 million term loan discussed below) is secured by a perfected first priority lien on and security interest in certain collateral of Genesis.
+The \$48.0 million term loan (including the \$16.0 million term loan discussed below) is secured by a perfected first priority lien on and security interest in the collateral of Genesis.
 The term loan required monthly principal payments of \$0.25 million through July 2019, and \$0.5 million from August 2019 through maturity.
 In addition, a portion of the monthly interest accrued to the outstanding principal balance of the loan.
-In November 2017, we provided Genesis to accrue all interest due to the outstanding principal balance of the loan.
+In November 2017, we provided Genesis forbearance through February 2018.
+The forbearance allowed for the deferral of principal payments and permitted Genesis to accrue all interest due to the outstanding principal balance of the loan.

 On March 6, 2018, we amended certain terms of the \$48.0 million secured term loan.
-As of February 22, 2018, the \$48.0 million term loan bears interest at a fixed rate of 14% per annum, of which 9% per annum will be paid-inkind.
+As of February 22, 2018, the \$48.0 million term loan bears interest at a fixed rate of 14% per annum, of which 9% per annum will be paid-in-kind.
 Additionally, the amended term loan does not require monthly payments of principal.
 All principal and accrued and unpaid interest will be due at maturity on July 29, 2020.
-As of September 30, 2018, approximately \$53.2 million is outstanding on this term loan.

 Also on March 6, 2018, we provided Genesis an additional \$16.0 million secured term loan bearing interest at a fixed rate of 10% per annum, of which 5% per annum will be paid-in-kind and matures on July 29, 2020.
-As of September 30, 2018, approximately \$16.4 million is outstanding on this term loan.
-As of September 30, 2018, our total other investments outstanding with Genesis was approximately \$69.6 million.
+As of March 31, 2018, approximately \$16.0 million is outstanding on this term loan.